hjkoskel/gomonochromebitmap/README.md

 # gomonochromebitmap
 Golang library for monochrome image operations

-I developed this library for my "retrocomputing"/emulator projects.
+I developed this library for my personal "retrocomputing"/emulator project.
-This library is only for black-white images
+This library is only for black-white images.

-This repository is going to include operations like

--Converting (RGBA) image to monochrome with threshold -Bresenham's Line / Circle algorithm
--Drawing sprites
--Small pixel font rendering (line wrap options etc...)

-Codes are released soon
+At the moment some basic functions are implemented in very naive way.
+I just need this library for getting things running I will provide more optimized versions after I complete my other project using this library.

+##example
+Please check further examples from gomonochromebitmap_test.go